wlmb/covid/README.md

   results.

-  To run the program you need a perl compiler/interpreter and the packages Spreadsheet::Read, Spreadsheet::XLSX, Getopt::Long and List::Util.
-You might also need the program wget and libreoffice.
+  To run the program you need a perl compiler/interpreter and the perl packages Spreadsheet::Read, Spreadsheet::XLSX, Getopt::Long and List::Util.
+You might also need the programs wget, libreoffice and gnuplot.

   Run it without arguments or with the argument --help to get
-  instruccions: `perl extractCases.pl -h`.
+  instruccions: `perl extractCases.pl --help`.

   The result is a list of files that can be fed to gnuplot for plotting